Resource Modeling

 ERA 5

-ERA 5 is comprehensive reanalysis data.
-It consists of observation sets providing hourly data on many atmospheric, land-surface, and sea-state parameters together with estimates of uncertainty
+ERA 5 offers hourly data on various atmospheric, land-surface, and sea-state parameters with uncertainty estimates.

 NOAA Groundtruth Data